Kcyle/terrapinanimesocietyweb/README.md

 ## Passing the project on

-The next maintainer needs write access to this repository.
-They cannot publish anything without it, and it is the first thing people forget.
+The next eboard member who runs the website needs write access to this repository.
+They cannot publish anything without it.

-The simplest arrangement is to transfer the repository to a GitHub organization owned by the club, as described above.
+The simplest thing to do is to transfer the repository to a GitHub organization owned by the club, as described above.
 If you do that, add the next officer as an Owner or maintainer before you remove yourself, otherwise nobody is left with access.
 Officers can then be added and removed without transferring the repository again.
 To transfer directly to another personal account instead, use Settings, then Transfer ownership.

 Before handing the project over, give the new maintainer write access and confirm they can actually push.
 Open Settings, then Pages, and check that tas.umd.edu is still listed as the custom domain.
-Read the domain section above, because if ownership of the repository changes then the university has to repoint the DNS record, and this is the most common way a handoff goes wrong.
+Read the domain section above, because if ownership of the repository changes then the university has to repoint the DNS record.
 Write down who sponsors the tas.umd.edu record at the university and pass that on with the repository.
-Finally, have the new maintainer make a small change and push it while you are still there, so they see the whole deployment process once before you leave.
+Finally, have the new eboard member make a small change and push it while you are still there, so they see the whole deployment process once before you leave.

 ## Getting help